-(d) in a case where he is a member of the council by reason of there being not more than 3 proprietors, upon an election of members of the council (as a result of there being an increase in the number of proprietors to more than 3) at which he is not elected; or
+(d) in a case where the member is a member of the council by reason of there being not more than 3 owners of lots in the scheme, on an election of members of the council (as a result of there being an increase in the number of owners to more than 3) at which the member is not elected; or

-(e) where he is removed from office under sub-bylaw (8).
+(e) if the member is removed from office under sub-bylaw (8); or

-(10) Any casual vacancy on the council may be filled by the remaining members of the council, except that, in a case where a casual vacancy arises because of the removal from office of a member under sub-bylaw (8), the strata company may resolve that the casual vacancy shall be filled by the strata company at a general meeting.
+(f) if the Tribunal orders that the member’s appointment is revoked and the member is removed from office.

+(10) The remaining members of the council may appoint a person eligible for election to the council to fill a vacancy in the office of a member of the council, other than a vacancy arising under sub-bylaw (9)(c) or (d), and any person so appointed holds office, subject to this by-law, for the balance of the predecessor’s term of office.

+Note for this sub-bylaw:

+By-law 6(3A) provides for the filling of vacancies in the offices of chairperson, secretary and treasurer.

-(11) Except where there is only one proprietor, a quorum of the council shall be 2 where the council consists of 3 or 4 members; 3, where it consists of 5 or 6 members; and 4, where it consists of 7 members.
+(11) Except if 1 person is the owner of all of the lots in the scheme, a quorum of the council is 2 if the council consists of 3 or 4 members; 3, if it consists of 5 or 6 members; and 4, if it consists of 7 members.

-(12) The continuing members of the council may act notwithstanding any vacancy in the council, but so long as the number of members is reduced below the number fixed by these by-laws as the quorum of the council, the continuing members or member of the council may act for the purpose of increasing the number of members of the council or convening a general meeting of the strata company, but for no other purpose.
+(12) The continuing members of the council may act even if there is a vacancy in the council, but so long as the number of members is reduced below the number fixed by these by-laws as the quorum of the council, the continuing members or member of the council may act for the purpose of increasing the number of members of the council or convening a general meeting of the strata company, but for no other purpose.

-(13) All acts done in good faith by the council shall, notwithstanding that it is afterwards discovered that there was some defect in the appointment or continuance in office of any member of the council, be as valid as if that member had been duly appointed or had duly continued in office.
+(13) All acts done in good faith by the council, even if it is afterwards discovered that there was some defect in the appointment or continuance in office of any member of the council, are as valid as if that member had been duly appointed or had duly continued in office.

+[By-law 4 amended: No. 30 of 2018 s.
+90.]

-5. Election of council
+5. Election of council at general meeting

-The procedure for nomination and election of members of a council shall be in accordance with the following rules —
+The procedure for nomination and election of members of a council must be in accordance with the following rules —

-(1) The meeting shall determine, in accordance with the requirements of by-law 4(3) the number of persons of whom the council shall consist.
+(1) The meeting must determine, in accordance with the requirements of by-law 4(3) the number of persons of whom the council is to consist.

-(2) The chairman shall call upon those persons present and entitled to nominate candidates to nominate candidates for election to the council.
+(2) The chairperson must call on those persons who are present at the meeting in person or by proxy and entitled to nominate candidates to nominate candidates for election to the council.

-(3) A nomination is ineffective unless supported by the consent of the nominee to his nomination, given —
+(3) A nomination is ineffective unless supported by the consent of the nominee to the nomination, given —

-(a) in writing, and furnished to the chairman at the meeting; or
+(a) in writing, and furnished to the chairperson at the meeting; or

-(b) orally by a nominee who is present at the meeting.
+(b) orally by a nominee who is present at the meeting in person or by proxy.

-(4) When no further nominations are forthcoming, the chairman —
+(4) When no further nominations are forthcoming, the chairperson —

-(a) where the number of candidates equals the number of members of the council determined in accordance with the requirements of by-law 4(3), shall declare those candidates to be elected as members of the council;
+(a) if the number of candidates equals the number of members of the council determined in accordance with the requirements of by-law 4(3), must declare those candidates to be elected as members of the council;

-(b) where the number of candidates exceeds the number of members of the council as so determined, shall direct that a ballot be held.
+(b) if the number of candidates exceeds the number of members of the council as so determined, must direct that a ballot be held.

-(5) If a ballot is to be held, the chairman shall —
+(5) If a ballot is to be held, the chairperson must —

 (a) announce the names of the candidates; and